GEOUNED-org/GEOUNED/README.md

 /~>python geouned.py -r file_config_name
 ```

-linux:
+linux (forward and reverse):
 ```bash
 /~>geouned file_config_name
 /~>geouned -r file_config_name
 ```

-Detailed descriptions of all options of the config files are given in the manual located in ~docs/ folder.
+Detailed descriptions of all options of the config files (forward ans reverse) are given in the manual located in ~docs/ folder.